ctlnwtkns/ada/Resume/resume.md

 ####Downtown Emergency Service Center
   *August 2014 - Present*

-   In my current position as **Reports/Data Specialist**, I use PSQL to directly query our database to build reports used by agency directors.
-Mostly collate, but also perform basic data analysis.
-Liase with King County Mental Health, Chemical Abuse and Dependency (MHCADSD) tech support to troubleshoot clinical tier authorizations.
+   In my current position as **Reports/Data Specialist**, I create complex queries in PSQL (working at command line in the database) to build reports for agency directors.
+Mostly collating data, but also performing basic data analysis.
+Additionally, I liase with King County Mental Health, Chemical Abuse and Dependency (MHCADSD) tech support to troubleshoot clinical tier authorizations.

 ###Social Service
 ####Downtown Emergency Service Center
   *October 2012 - August 2014*

-   As a **Case Manager**, I met one-on-one with clients to identify service needs and goals, connect clients with area resources, provide basic computer training and technical support, record service notes and track progress using an agency-wide database, continuously research and update resource lists, and provide milieu support in day service center.
+   As a **Case Manager**, I met one-on-one with clients to identify service needs and goals, connect them with area resources, provide basic computer training and technical support.
+I also kept conscientious records of service notes, continuously researched and updated resource lists, and provided milieu support in our day service center.

   *June 2011 - October 2012*

-   As a **Shelter Counselor**, I reported observations of clients’ behavior to relevant support staff using the agency database, engaged clients in creative, supportive ways, including setting limits on behavior as appropriate, communicated effectively with co-workers to integrate delivery of services, and maintained accurate records for data collection protocols.
+   As a **Shelter Counselor**, I observed and took note of clients' behavior, using this information to engage them in creative, supportive ways - including setting limits as appropriate - and effectively communicated relevant observations to integrate delivery of services, meanwhile maintaining accurate records for data collection protocols.

 ###Administrative Support